ccjmne/blog/content/flight-manual/intralinear-partitioning/01-forms-of-horizontal-alignment.md

 ### The zealous documents

-   Here we are, the apotheosis of intralinear partitioning (I promise, it's the last time I call it that): organised documents authored with intent and finesse, text laid out in a semantic structure, meant to be *read* and possibly maintained for a while.<br>
+   Here we are, the apotheosis of intralinear partitioning (I promise, it's the last time I call it that): **organised documents authored with intent and finesse**, text laid out in a semantic structure, meant to be *read* and possibly maintained for a while.<br>
-   In truth, that sounds a lot like what I and my professional peers do, in composing instructions for machines to follow—"writing code", as we say.
+   In truth, that sounds a lot like what I and my professional peers do, in composing instructions for machines to follow—*"writing code"*, as we say.

-   The horizontal alignment is ubiquitous, it's in every bit of text that's centred, right-aligned or even justified, any padded value, wrapped sentence, indented paragraph...
+   **The horizontal alignment is longing to be ubiquitous**, its natural habitat would see it sprawl out in every bit of text that's centred, right-aligned or even justified, any padded value, wrapped sentence, indented paragraph...
 Have a look at the following examples:

 ```typescript,name=profile.ts
 export const education = [{